 Genus-level summary of a reference coral phylogeny.
 Starting with a published multigene time-calibrated phylogeny of corals31 that we had previously used to demonstrate phylosymbiosis in corals16, we randomly selected one representative species per genus to produce a genus level tree.
 This approach was preferred over several alternatives — such as trimming the tree back to the last common ancestor of each genus and reconstructing trait values — because it required fewer assumptions about the process of trait evolution.
 As microbiome data were not available for all genera on the coral tree (e.g., temperate deep-sea corals), the tree was further pruned (preserving branch lengths) to include only the subset of branches that matched those with microbiome data.

 Addition of genus-level coral growth data.
 To examine the influence of microbiome structure on coral traits, we pulled growth data from the Coral Trait Database30 from all coral genera that matched those with both microbiome and disease data, and were collected using consistent metrics (mm/yr).
-This resulted in growth rate data from 18 coral genera that were subsequently combined with our genus-level trait table (Supplementary Data Table 1d).
+This resulted in growth rate data from 18 coral genera that were subsequently combined with our genus-level trait table (Supplementary Data Table 1d; Supplementary Fig. S5B,C).

 Phylogenetic Correlative Analysis.
 Shared evolutionary history induces correlations in traits between species that violate the requirement of standard statistical tests that observations must be independent and uncorrelated.
 Thus, special care must be taken to account for phylogeny in comparative analysis.
 We first applied Felsenstein’s phylogenetic independent contrasts (PIC) to visualize our cross-genus trait correlations using the phytools R package74.
 This method removes the effect of any shared evolutionary histories by calculating differences in trait values (contrasts) between sister taxa.
 We next examined the relationships between traits using information-theoretic model selection (that is, comparison of AICc scores) to identify phylogenetic generalized least squares (PGLS) models of evolution that best explained the observed distribution of microbiome α- or β-diversity and disease susceptibility (as continuous evolutionary characters) in extant species.
 We tested 4 evolutionary models in the caper R package75.
 In the first model, we used PGLS with no branch length transformation (i.e. holding λ,𝜹, κ = 1).
 Thus, this first model is equivalent to PIC.
 In the next 3 models, we transformed branch lengths on the tree by allowing the model to fit either λ, 𝜹, or κ (see below) using maximum likelihood estimation, while fixing the other 2 parameters at 1.
 We refer to these 4 models as PGLS, PGLS + λ, PGLS + 𝜹, and PGLS + κ.
 For detailed explanations of each parameter, please refer to Supplementary Data Table 12.
 Typically, these models estimated very low λ (~0), indicating little or low phylogenetic inertia.
 Multiple comparisons were accounted for by calculating q values for false discovery rate (FDR) control.
 Significant relationships between the two traits suggests that they are evolutionarily correlated.
 All statistics reported represent the best PGLS model results.

 Additionally, ancestral state reconstructions of key traits were visualized using the contmap function in the phytools R package74, which in turn estimates internal states using fast maximum-likelihood (ML) ancestral state reconstruct as implemented in the fastAnc phytools function.

+Annotated code for all phylogenetic correlations are available within the run_all_PICs.ipynb script on GitHub: https://github.com/zaneveld/GCMP_Global_Disease/blob/master/analysis/core_analysis/procedure/run_all_PICs.ipynb) with correlation results and stats organized by analysis number (A1-15)